camila-cremades/Cremades_Portfolio/README.md

 #### [Mediation and moderation of psychological variables](https://camila-cremades.github.io/Case-Studies/Mediation_Moderation.html)

-Three activities are presented.
-The efc dataset from the sjPlot package was used to explore whether there is a moderating effect of disability severity on caregiving hours to predict negative affect.
-On the other hand, the dataset affect from the package psyckTools was used to test a mediation model to analyze whether the effect of negative-affect-oriented movies (IV; “peliculas_em_n”) on negative affect (DV; NA2) after watching the movie is explained by the perceived tension in the subjects (M; “TA2”).
-The same dataset was used to fit a mediation model to analyze whether levels of negative affect mediate the effect of neuroticism on depression.
+The report presents three activities.
+First, the efc dataset from the sjPlot package was utilized to investigate the potential moderating effect of disability severity on caregiving hours in predicting negative affect.
+Additionally, the affect dataset from the psychTools package was employed to test a mediation model, examining whether the impact of negative-affect-oriented movies on negative affect post-viewing is mediated by perceived tension in participants.
+Furthermore, the same dataset was used to fit another mediation model to explore whether levels of negative affect mediate the relationship between neuroticism and depression.

 #### [Regresion Analysis to predict cigarette sales in the USA](https://camila-cremades.github.io/Case-Studies/Lineal_Regresion.html)